raspibo/eventman/README.md

 See the *screenshots* directory for some images.

-# Demo

-Whenever the gods of cloud-at-cost love us - very seldom, indeed - a demo system can be found at http://amy.ismito.it:5242/ (username: admin, password: eventman).

 # Development

 See the *docs/DEVELOPMENT.md* file for more information about how to contribute.